wrosko/Example_ANN_and_stochastic_optimization_projects/README.md

 # Example ANN and Stochastic Optimization Algorithms
-Examples of some machine ANNs built from scratch
+Examples of some ANNs and SOAs built from scratch

 ANN projects including Hopfield models, backpropagation, competitive learning, kohonen network, and oja's rule.